 To tone "flabby" arms, you want exercises that target your biceps and triceps — the muscles on the front and back of your arms, she says.
 Biceps curls, hammer curls, triceps kickbacks and triceps extensions are a few moves that will get the job done.

-During your next upper-body workout, Araujo recommends you incorporate a few sets of these arm-specific exercises (more on that below), which are among the best "flabby" arm exercises out there to tone your arms in 14 to 30 days, if you're wondering how to build arm muscle in a month or less.
+During your next upper-body workout, Araujo recommends you incorporate a few sets of these arm-specific moves (more on that below), which are among the best "flabby" arm exercises out there to tone your arms in 14 to 30 days, if you're wondering how to build arm muscle in a month or less.

 1. Alternating Dumbbell Curl